univention/univention-corporate-server/doc/manual/appendix/variables.rst

    List of group distinguished names (DN) that have write access to all objects under the container ``cn=blocklists`` in the internal database.
-   For more information, see :ref:`udm-blocklists-ldap-acl`
+   For more information, see :ref:`udm-blocklists-ldap-acl`.

 .. envvar:: ldap/acl/read/anonymous